 We may carry out an e-auction as part of our tender process.
 This will be carried out after the ITT process between all bidders who are compliant with the specification.
 E-auctions take place over a set period of usually around 30 minutes where bidders are able to revise their price, with the winner being the most economically advantageous at the end of the set period.

-You will be notified within the ITT if an e-auction is going to be used.
+You will be notified within the ITT if an online auction is going to be used.

 Award of contract

-The decision is published on the portal and our contract store.
+The decision is published on the portal and our Contract Register.
 Successful and unsuccessful award letters are sent out to all bidders showing the evaluation criteria and feedback of their bid as a comparison to the successful bid.
 An OJEU award notice is issued if it is required.